Canadian Imperial Bank of Commerce (TSE:CM) Director Harry Kenneth Culham Sells 2,500 Shares

-Canadian Imperial Bank of Commerce (TSE:CM – Get Rating) (NYSE:CM) Director Harry Kenneth Culham sold 2,500 shares of Canadian Imperial Bank of Commerce stock in a transaction on Friday, March 4th.
-The stock was sold at an average price of C$158.98, for a total transaction of C$397,450.00.
-Following the transaction, the director now directly owns 2,434 shares of the company’s stock, valued at C$386,957.32.
+Canadian Imperial Bank of Commerce (TSE:CM – Get Rating) (NYSE:CM) Director Harry Kenneth Culham sold 2,500 shares of the company’s stock in a transaction on Monday, March 7th.
+The stock was sold at an average price of C$159.22, for a total transaction of C$398,050.00.
+Following the completion of the sale, the director now owns 3,994 shares of the company’s stock, valued at approximately C$635,924.68.

 Harry Kenneth Culham also recently made the following trade(s):